-Regarding power levels used in the amateur bands, the FCC rules state that an amateur must use the minimum transmitter power necessary to carry out the desired communication.
+Regarding power levels used in the amateur bands under normal, non-distress circumstances, the FCC rules state that, while not exceeding the maximum power permitted on a given band, use the minimum power necessary to carry out the desired communication.
 (T2A11) So, while you are authorized to use up to 1,500 W output power on VHF and above (200W on HF), you really should only use that much power when you really need it.